Task-Oriented Computation Offloading for Edge Inference: An Integrated Bayesian Optimization and Deep Reinforcement Learning Framework: Simulation Results

 \subsection{System Performance Comparison}

 To validate the efficacy of LAB, we evaluate it against five representative benchmarks: \begin{itemize} \item IDEAL: Selects degradation actions by exhaustive search over all $A^N$ possibilities per slot to directly maximize utility $U_t$.
-While providing the theoretical performance upper bound for problem \eqref{prob2}, its requirement of completing full action-space evaluation before decision-making makes it computationally infeasible for practical implementation. \item Standard BO (BO) \cite{galanopoulosAutoML2021a}: Generates degradation actions by maximizing the acquisition function \eqref{eq_acqfunc} per slot through full enumeration of all $A^N$ possibilities. \item DBAG \cite{wangEdge2023}: A state-of-art (SOTA) DRL method that formulates problem \eqref{prob2} as an MDP and applies soft actor-critic for degradation action optimization. \item Delay-oblivious offloading (DelayObli): A detection-optimal strategy where all EDs persistently select the lowest degradation level $a_{t,n}=0$, transmitting original full-resolution images without degradation. \item Delay-minimizing offloading (DelayMin): An offloading-latency-optimal approach where all EDs consistently select the highest degradation level $a_{t,n}=A-1$, transmitting minimally-sized images to the ES. \end{itemize} Following discrete degradation action selection, all benchmark methods derive optimal bandwidth allocations by solving subproblem \eqref{prob_bandalloc}.
+While providing the theoretical performance upper bound for problem \eqref{prob2}, its requirement of completing full action-space evaluation before decision-making makes it computationally infeasible for practical implementation. \item Standard BO (BO) \cite{galanopoulosAutoML2021a}: Generates degradation actions by maximizing the acquisition function \eqref{eq_acqfunc} per slot through full enumeration of all $A^N$ possibilities. \item DBAG \cite{wangEdge2023}: A SOTA DRL method that formulates problem \eqref{prob2} as an MDP and applies soft actor-critic for degradation action optimization. \item Delay-oblivious offloading (DelayObli): A detection-optimal strategy where all EDs persistently select the lowest degradation level $a_{t,n}=0$, transmitting original full-resolution images without degradation. \item Delay-minimizing offloading (DelayMin): An offloading-latency-optimal approach where all EDs consistently select the highest degradation level $a_{t,n}=A-1$, transmitting minimally-sized images to the ES. \end{itemize} {{For a fair comparison, all training-based methods (BO, DBAG, and our proposed LAB) are evaluated under an online training paradigm without using any pre-trained models.
+Besides, we strictly adhere to the original neural network architecture of DBAG \cite{wangEdge2023} for its actor and critic networks.}} Following discrete degradation action selection, all benchmark methods derive optimal bandwidth allocations by solving subproblem \eqref{prob_bandalloc}.
 While commercial CVX solvers such as MOSEK \cite{apsMOSEK2025} guarantee optimal solutions for \eqref{prob_bandalloc}, they incur substantial computational overhead when deployed on an ES equipped with low-frequency CPU.
-This limitation is especially pronounced for the IDEAL method, which requires solving \eqref{prob_bandalloc} for $A^N$ times per slot due to exhaustive search.
-To mitigate computational complexity, we implement a DNN-based bandwidth allocation solver following \cite{wangEdge2023}, which efficiently approximates solutions to \eqref{prob_bandalloc}.
-Fig. \ref{sim_ideal_cvx_vs_dnn} compares the performance of MOSEK and our DNN solver when implementing the IDEAL method over 1,000 time slots.
+This limitation is especially pronounced for the IDEAL method, which requires solving \eqref{prob_bandalloc} for $A^N$ times per slot due to exhaustive search. {{To mitigate computational complexity, we implement a DNN-based bandwidth allocation solver following \cite{wangEdge2023}, which efficiently approximates solutions to \eqref{prob_bandalloc}.}} Fig. \ref{sim_ideal_cvx_vs_dnn} compares the performance of MOSEK and our DNN solver when implementing the IDEAL method over 1,000 time slots.
 The results demonstrate that the DNN solver achieves almost identical per-slot utility to the optimal solution.
 Based on this validation, we employ the DNN solver for all subsequent method evaluations.
 We conduct Monte Carlo simulations across all methods using 10 random seeds.
 Each simulation spans $T=3,000$ time slots, with final results averaged over all seeds.